microsoft/opengcs/README.md

-# Open Guest Compute Service (OpenGCS)
+# Open Guest Compute Service (opengcs)

-Open Guest Compute Service (OpenGCS) is an open source project to further the development of a production quality implementation of Linux Hyper-V container on Windows.
+Open Guest Compute Service is an Linux open source project to further the development of a production quality implementation of Linux Hyper-V container on Windows.

 # Getting Started